Login

 intergenerational wealth

-Our Black founders have identified homeownership, education, and entrepreneurship as the primary methods of generating long-term wealth for the Black community, and have chosen homeownership as our first initiative.
-We’re partnering with Multiplier, a nationally recognized incubator, and with local organizations in each target city to select participants, manage contributions, and disburse reparative transfers.
+Our Black Founders set out to demonstrate reparative models that cultivate intergenerational wealth for Black people who descend from enslaved Americans.
+They identified homeownership, education, and entrepreneurship as primary methods of generating long-term intergenerational wealth in America and have chosen homeownership as our first initiative.
+We partner with Multiplier, a nationally recognized incubator, and with local organizations in each target city to select participants, manage contributions, and disburse reparative transfers.
 Learn more about Reparative Transfers

 Homeownership